 - swollen abdomen

-- an ultrasound, which uses sound waves to create an image of your organs, to rule out pancreatitis and gallbladder disease
+- an ultrasound, which uses sound waves to create an image of your organs and can be used to rule out pancreatitis and gallbladder disease

 - an X-ray taken after you drink a liquid containing barium that lets your doctor see if your stomach is emptying like it should